bnlawrence/isenes3-dmp/IS-ENES3 Data Management Plan.md

 Categories:

-1. (Software): For example, [ESMValTool](https://github.com/ESMValGroup/ESMValTool) (a community diagnostic and performance metrics tool for routine evaluation of Earth System Models, see [https://www.esmvaltool.org](https://esmvaltool.org)).
+1. **Software**: For example, [ESMValTool](https://github.com/ESMValGroup/ESMValTool) (a community diagnostic and performance metrics tool for routine evaluation of Earth System Models, see [https://www.esmvaltool.org](https://esmvaltool.org)).
 	* We consider _our_ software products as data entities which we need to address in the context of a data management plan.
 In this context _our_ means software products where we are funded to manage/direct/maintain the software itself.
 	* We consider the maintenance of software versions _as data_, to be a key part of ensuring provenance of any data products they might produce.
 If the software does not produce data products, it could be argued that older versions do not need to be curated.
 Such data will be managed directly.
 	* We do not consider software products to which we contribute, but managed by others (including by our partners, with other funding), as _our_ products (e.g. NEMO, OAISIS-MCT, and XIOS are not IS-ENES products per se).
-2. (Scientific Data produced by services): For example, ESMValTool is being deployed as a service on the ESGF infrastructure deployed by IS-ENES3 (albeit on hardware owned by partner institutes), it will produce data products which represent evaluation of climate models.
+2. **Scientific Data produced by services**: For example, ESMValTool is being deployed as a service on the ESGF infrastructure deployed by IS-ENES3 (albeit on hardware owned by partner institutes), it will produce data products which represent evaluation of climate models.
 In practice their production is invoked by a third party.
 	* These data products include not only binary data, but images.
 	* It is yet to be decided whether these products should be considered as datasets for IS-ENES3 to be managed by IS-ENES3.
 	* Whether or not IS-ENES3 manages such product data, the onus is still on IS-ENES3 to ensure that they have sufficient standardised metadata for downstream data management (by whoever).
 3. (Input datasets): For example, those needed by the ESMValTool services.
 	* It is expected that all such data should be held in a designated data centre, and have an existent plan for long-term data management.
 All input datasets will be assessed, and if a copy is not in an appropriate repository, a copy will be lodged with a partner designated data centre.
-3. (Schema and Standards): The CMIP Data Request schema, and accompanying documentation and tools, is an exemplar of an information standard which will underpin data production and management.
+3. **Schema and Standards**: The CMIP Data Request schema, and accompanying documentation and tools, is an exemplar of an information standard which will underpin data production and management.
 	* IS-ENES3 has a number of similar products.
 We will treat these as software, but recognise their importance to data management by others.
-3. (Survey Data) We will be surveying the community about the usage of, and requirements for, software and services.
+3. **Survey Data**: We will be surveying the community about the usage of, and requirements for, software and services.
 Such data will include personal information, but will also include aggregated information.
 	* We will treat aggregated anonymous information as datasets.
 We will treat any raw data which includes personal data as "inappropriate for data management", but manage it under the GDPR.
 	* We will either expect one of the partner institutions to "own" the data management, or if none are suitable, we will manage it directly.
-5. (Service Statistics) Service usage statistics as well as user support related information is collected and stored, and used for service planning and for key performance indication.
+5. **Service Statistics**: Service usage statistics as well as user support related information is collected and stored, and used for service planning and for key performance indication.
 	* We will treat aggregated anonymous information as datasets.
 We will treat any raw data which includes personal data as "inappropriate for data management", but manage it under the GDPR.
 	* We will either expect one of the partner institutions to "own" the data management, or if none are suitable, we will manage it directly.
-4. (Benchmarking Data) Some of the tools and model development will involve the usage of benchmarking to produce evaluation data (for example, the performance and outcome quality).
+4. **Benchmarking Data**: Some of the tools and model development will involve the usage of benchmarking to produce evaluation data (for example, the performance and outcome quality).
 Such data is likely to underpin both deliverables and scientific papers.
 	* Where these evaluations are carried out by individuals funded by IS-ENES3, we will treat these as IS-ENES3 data products.
 	* We will either expect one of the partner institutions to "own" the data management, or if none are suitable, we will manage it directly.
-5. (Model Documentation).
-IS-ENES3 will acquire model documentation which will not exist elsewhere in a similar form.
+5. **Model Documentation**: IS-ENES3 will acquire model documentation which will not exist elsewhere in a similar form.
 Such documentation will include scientific information and personal contact information.
 	* The form of the documentation is actually information aggregated into documents.
 We will treat these as if they were formal publications, ensuring that any personal information exposed has been done so with consent.
 	* The documents will be managed directly.